Traveling With Oxygen

 Travel by plane

 - You cannot take your own oxygen tanks on an airplane.
-You may pack empty oxygen tanks in your checked luggage.
+You may be able to pack empty oxygen tanks in your checked luggage.
 You can get these filled at your destination.
-The airline will supply oxygen while you are in flight but will charge you for it.
+The airline will supply oxygen while you are in flight but may charge you for it.
 You will likely have to pay for oxygen for each leg of a trip.
 And airlines usually do not supply oxygen during layovers, so try to book a direct flight.

-- Several days before your flight, notify the airline that you will need oxygen.
+- At least 2 weeks before your flight, notify the airline that you will need oxygen.
 You will need a medical release from your doctor stating that you are able to fly.
 You will also need a prescription that lists the flow rate and amount of oxygen you use.
 If you use a portable oxygen concentrator, you will need to be able to respond to any alarms on the device.

 - If you need oxygen during a layover, you should arrange for your oxygen supplier to bring tanks to the airport.